JeremieLitzler/tutorials/menu-scroll-hide-and-show/README.md

 Then we will use a `setTimeout` to delay the reading of the `end` value.

 Why?
-Because, the scroll event is fired continuously and we don't need to do something with all the events.
+Because the scroll event is fired continuously and we don't need to do something with all the events.
 We need the last event.

 ```javascript